Aug 8, 2024

 About Plenty

-Plenty is an investment platform designed specifically for couples to build wealth, together.
+Plenty is a wealth management platform designed specifically for couples.
 We go beyond budgeting, making it simple to invest, save, and grow toward your future goals by unlocking access to the financial strategies of the wealthy.
 Ready to get started?
-Sign up for your 1 month free trial today.
+Sign up for free today.

 Enjoying the blog?
 Sign up for our newsletter for the latest news and expert advice about money, relationships, and everything in between.